Sussex, Wisconsin

 Sussex is a village in Waukesha County, Wisconsin, United States, about 19 mi northwest of Milwaukee and 9 mi north of Waukesha.
 The village is 7.24 sqmi at an elevation of 930 feet.
 The population was 11,487 at the 2020 census.
 It is part of the Milwaukee metropolitan area.

 History

 It was founded in 1843 by George Elliott, a bricklayer from Beckley, East Sussex, and Richard Cooling, a blacksmith from Dorset.

+The village was incorporated as Sussex on September 12, 1924 with a population of 387.
+The election was held August 19, 1924 with a tally of 113 “yes” and 78 “no” votes plus one blank.
+Frank Grogan served as the first president.